Vriddhi23/house-prediction/README.md

 # house-prediction
-made the housre predictor by linear regression.It was fun buliding this model.
+Made the house predictor by linear regression.It was fun buliding this model.